-On February 18, 2020, the Company entered into a licensing and manufacturing agreement with Dycar Pharmaceuticals ("Dycar").
-Under the agreement, Dycar initially provided the Company with non-dilutive financing of \$3,600,000 and has agreed to provide an additional \$4,500,000 of non-dilutive financing over two instalments, subject to certain milestones being achieved.
+On February 18, 2020, the Company entered into a licensing and manufacturing agreement with Dycar Pharmaceuticals ("Dycar") (the "Dycar Agreement").
+Under the Dycar Agreement, Dycar initially provided the Company with non-dilutive financing of \$3,600,000 and has agreed to provide an additional \$4,500,000 of non-dilutive financing over two instalments, subject to certain milestones being achieved.
+As of the date of this AIF, Dycar had advanced the second instalment of \$2,500,000.
 Such amounts will be used to finance the production and distribution by the Company of certain Dycar-branded cannabis products (the "Dycar Products").
 Sale proceeds from Dycar Products will be used to repay the financing.
-The Company and Dycar will also share additional sale proceeds of Dycar Products in Q2 2020.
+The Company and Dycar will also share additional sale proceeds of Dycar Products pursuant to the terms of the agreement.
+The Company began production of Dycar Products in Q2 2020.